hrajchert/mddoc/docs/src/utils.js.md

 This method is quite slow, if you have many subfiles it will hang, need to refactor.
 Also add in some way glob notation.
-RECONECTAR

-{ % code_todo
+{%code_todo
-    "src" : "src/utils.js",
+    "src" : "src/utils/ts-task-fs-utils/walkDir.ts",
     "priority" : 7,
     "ref" : {
-        "text" : "var walkDir = function"
+        "text" : "export function walkDir"
     }
 %}